• Skip to primary navigation

 My suggestion is to join online tutoring platforms and teach as many students as you can.
 After you’ve shown your expertise, you can start your own tutorial service and charge premium prices.

 Pros: You get to teach a topic that you already know.
-You only need to brush up your knowledge of it.
+You only need to brush up on your knowledge of it.

 Cons: The teaching progress is dependent on the learning speed of your students.
 Patience is a must in this field.